ARM-software/arm-trusted-firmware/docs/user-guide.md

     GICv2 Virtual CPU Interface     0x2c010000
     GICv2 Hypervisor Interface      0x2c02f000

 The Base FVP models can be configured to support GICv2 at addresses corresponding to the legacy (Versatile Express) memory map as follows.
 These are the default addresses when using the Foundation FVP in GICv2 mode.

     GICv2 Distributor Interface     0x2c001000
     GICv2 CPU Interface             0x2c002000
     GICv2 Virtual CPU Interface     0x2c004000
     GICv2 Hypervisor Interface      0x2c006000

-The choice of memory map is reflected in the build field (bits[15:12]) in the `SYS_ID` register (Offset `0x0`) in the Versatile Express System registers memory map (`0x1c010000`).
+The choice of memory map is reflected in the build variant field (bits[15:12]) in the `SYS_ID` register (Offset `0x0`) in the Versatile Express System registers memory map (`0x1c010000`).

 *   `SYS_ID.Build[15:12]`

     `0x1` corresponds to the presence of the Base GIC memory map.
-This is the default value.
+This is the default value on the Base FVPs.

 *   `SYS_ID.Build[15:12]`

     `0x0` corresponds to the presence of the Legacy VE GIC memory map.
+This is the default value on the Foundation FVP.

-This value can be configured as described in the next section.
+This register can be configured as described in the following sections.

 NOTE: If the legacy VE GIC memory map is used, then the corresponding FDT and UEFI images should be used.

 #### Configuring AEMv8 Foundation FVP GIC for legacy VE memory map

-The following parameters configure the Foundation FVP to use GICv2.
-On the Foundation FVP only the legacy VE layout is supported in this mode:
+The following parameters configure the Foundation FVP to use GICv2 with the legacy VE memory map:

-    Foundation_v8                            \
+    <path-to>/Foundation_v8                  \
     --cores=4                                \
     --no-secure-memory                       \
     --visualization                          \
     --no-gicv3                               \
     --data="<path to bl1.bin>"@0x0           \
     --data="<path to UEFI binary>"@0x8000000 \
-    --block-device="<path/to/>vexpress64-openembedded_lamp-armv8_20130927-7.img"
+    --block-device="<path-to>/vexpress64-openembedded_lamp-armv8_20130927-7.img"

+Explicit configuration of the `SYS_ID` register is not required.

 #### Configuring AEMv8 Base FVP GIC for legacy VE memory map

-The following parameters configure the GICv2 memory map in legacy VE mode:
+The following parameters configure the AEMv8 Base FVP to use GICv2 with the legacy VE memory map:

-NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a File-system" section above).
+NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).

-    FVP_Base_AEMv8A-AEMv8A                              \
+    <path-to>/FVP_Base_AEMv8A-AEMv8A                    \
     -C cluster0.gic.GICD-offset=0x1000                  \
     -C cluster0.gic.GICC-offset=0x2000                  \
     -C cluster0.gic.GICH-offset=0x4000                  \